Siege of Quebec (1760): Stalemate

 As time wore on, it became clear a stalemate had developed.
 The French cannons were too weak to batter down the city's defences, and the British were not strong enough to march out and drive off the more numerous French.
 In a common courtesy during a siege, the two commanders exchanged small gifts of food.
 Lévis sent spruce beer and partridges, while Murray responded with Cheshire cheese.
-Victory would go to whoever's ships came first down the St Lawrence carrying reinforcements.
+Victory would go to whoever's ships first came up the St Lawrence carrying reinforcements.

 Lévis rested his hopes on the prospect of reinforcements arriving from France, boosting his strength, and allowing him to take the city.
 In France, a strategic debate had been underway about the allocation of French reinforcements.
 French First Minister, the Duc de Choiseul, believed that French prospects were better in Europe and planned another major attack in Germany.
 The French hoped that if they won a major victory in Germany and occupied the Electorate of Hanover, they could negotiate the return of Canada in exchange for it when peace was agreed.
 An added consideration was the heavy naval defeats the British had inflicted on the French at the battles of Lagos and Quiberon Bay the previous year and a nearly-constant blockade of the French ports meant that the French Navy effectively ceased to function.
 In an effort to show the Canadians they had not been completely abandoned, a small group of supply ships were sent carrying 400 troops, well short of the sort of reinforcement that Lévis required and only one frigate could be spared as an escort.
 Even that limited relief was weakened when blockading British forces captured three of the transports shortly after they had sailed from Bordeaux in early April.

 HMS Lowestoffe arrives

 When the British fleet had sailed the previous year, Admiral Saunders had detached several ships to Halifax in Nova Scotia with orders to return to Quebec as soon as the ice melted.

 On 9 May, a ship arrived off Pointe-Lévis; the French shouted Vive Le Roi believing the ship to be theirs, while the anxious British expected the worst.
 The ship however turned out to be HMS Lowestoffe, a 28-gun frigate detached from a squadron under Lord Colville who were just outside the Saint Lawrence.
 A twenty-one-gun salute and the hoisting of the Union flag turned British fears into sudden joy.
 Lévis and the French were in despair and realised that Quebec had to be bombarded into submission as quickly as possible before the main British force arrived.
-Murray had learned from Lowestoffes captain that Colville's ships were soon navigating down the Saint Lawrence, already made easy by James Cook's mapping the previous year.
+Murray had learned from Lowestoffes captain that Colville's ships were soon navigating up the Saint Lawrence, already made easy by James Cook's mapping the previous year.